 Cypselae: In A. minus they are dark brown or with darker spots.
 In A. lappa they are a lighter brown with darker spots.

-Leaves: In the lower leaf stalks, A. minus are mostly hollow with a noticeable furrow on top, whereas A. lappa are solid with groves and have a much deeper furrow and clasp the stem.
+Leaves: In the lower leaf stalks, A. minus have a hollow core with a noticeable furrow on top, whereas A. lappa are solid with grooves and have a much deeper furrow and clasp the stem.

 Habitat: Burdocks grow in full sun to partial shade, in a range of soil conditions, usually along rights-of-way, paths, woodland edges.
 Lesser Burdock is invasive.